Most of my posts provide advice on academic writing, work-life balance and productivity, and strategies for a successful career in academia.

 So, Who Am I Anyway?

 My name is Marialuisa Aliotta.
-I am a Reader at the University of Edinburgh (UK) with a ten-year experience in university education both at undergraduate and post-graduate level.
+I am a Full Professor at the University of Edinburgh (UK) with a fifteen-year experience in university education both at undergraduate and post-graduate level.

 My research interests are in experimental nuclear astrophysics (which means, I study the nuclear reactions that take place in stars and contribute to the synthesis of the chemical elements in the Universe).
 If you want to find out more about my own academic life, go over to my professional page.